loicdtx/blog/_posts/2017-07-08-geopackage.md

 A small reminder about R and spatial data; there are two packages to work with vector data; `sp` and `sf`.
 The two packages are absolutely not competitors, they are actually from the same people (in particular Edzer Pebesma and Roger Bivand who have been very consistent members/contributors of the R spatial community basically since its beginning).
 So `sf` is sort of the new iteration of `sp`.
 The idea of the `sf` package is described in [this blog post](http://r-spatial.org/r/2016/02/15/simple-features-for-r.html), and in the original [project proposal](https://github.com/edzer/sfr/blob/master/PROPOSAL.md).
-With `sp` data can be read and written using `readOGR` and `writeOGR` respectively, while `st_read` and `st_write` play that role in `sf`.
+With `sp`, data can be read and written using `readOGR` and `writeOGR` respectively, while `st_read` and `st_write` play that role in `sf`.

 The code below more or less reproduces the steps of the python example above.
-First, coordinates of a vector of cities are queried to the google maps API, the result is coerced to a `sf` dataframe, buffer are computer around the cities and both layers are written to a single geopackage file.
+First, coordinates of a vector of cities are queried from the google maps API, the result is coerced to a `sf` dataframe, buffer are computer around the cities and both layers are written to a single geopackage file.
 Note that I took a shortcut in the buffering step and did not project the data prior to buffering as I should have done.

 ```R